jagadum/jagadum/README.md

 #### DevOps Engineer

-🔭 Currently working on deploying cloud-native applications
+🔭 I’m currently learning java script
 🌱 Interested in Kubernetes, Terraform, and CI/CD pipelines
 👯 Making the world better by automating processes and improving scalability
 💬 Ask me about DevOps practices, cloud infrastructure, and automation tools